jamesnet214/dependencyproperty/README.md

 <br />

 ## 5. Quiz
-1. Which of the following is a Access Modifier for DependencyProperty ?
+1. Which is the appropriate Access Modifier for the DependencyProperty class?
 - ① Abstruct
 - ② Sealed
 - ③ Virtual